syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/OLAP-Client-Elements.md

 ## Axis Element Builder

 Axis Element Builder allows you to build the elements in the axes of PivotClient.
 It supports three axes namely Categorical, Series and Slicer.
-Based on the construction of axes, PivotGrid and OlapChart will display the resultant data.
+Based on the construction of axes, PivotGrid and PivotChart will display the resultant data.

 ### Categorical (Column)